 To support the data management strategy, the organization should be aware of critical needs.
 Some of the essential requirements and capabilities for a data management strategy are:

-- Data Management Platform supports ease of use, technology integrations, performance needs, availability needs, capacity needs, and security needs.
+- Data management platform supports ease of use, technology integrations, performance needs, availability needs, capacity needs, and security needs.
 Price supports value for the organization.

 - People with specialized capabilities, including leadership of a Chief Data Officer.
 Organization change management initiative for people training, awareness, and compliance to data management policies, practices, and processes.
 The overall organizational culture and tolerance for data management have to be addressed.